 The Mokveld subsea valves will be used for a fast opening anti-surge control application.
 This application is considered to be one of the most challenging applications for onshore.
-Mokveld managed to deliver a design that can be applied at 2500 meters of water depth.
+Mokveld delivered a design that can be applied at 2500 meters of water depth.
 The same valve type can be used for axial choke, typhoon or separation applications.

 The subsea compression technology represents a quantum leap which can contribute significantly improvements in both recovery rate and lifetime for a number of gas fields.
 Click here to see the Mokveld valve at the Ormen Lange Subsea Compression Pilot project - just before being submerged in the Shell test pit at Nyhamna.
 Click here to watch a video about the subsea compression process featuring the Mokveld valves.